jbush001/NyuziToolchain/README.md

 This is a toolchain for a parallel processor architecture called Nyuzi (https://github.com/jbush001/NyuziProcessor).
-It includes a C/C++ compiler, assembler, linker and in-progress debugger (lldb).
+It includes a C/C++ compiler, assembler, linker and work-in-progress debugger (lldb).
 Questions or comments can be directed to the mailing list here: https://groups.google.com/forum/#!forum/nyuzi-processor-dev